argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

   <figcaption>Create new group</figcaption>
 </figure>

-## Transferring data from Grand/Eagle
+## Transferring data from Eagle
 Log in to [Globus](https://app.globus.org) using your ALCF credentials.
 After authenticating, you will be taken to the Globus File Manager tab.
-In the 'Collection' box, type the name of Eagle/Grand managed endpoint (```alcf#dtn_eagle``` or ```alcf#dtn_grand```).
-Navigate to the folder/file you want to transfer.
+In the 'Collection' box, type the name of Eagle managed endpoint (```alcf#dtn_eagle```) Navigate to the folder/file you want to transfer.
 HTTPS access (read-only) is enabled so you can download files by clicking the "Download" button.

 Click on 'Download' to download the required file.